-Employee qualities that are appropriate for telecommuting
+Employee qualities that are appropriate for working from home

-- Can the individual work productively on their own
+- Can work productively on their own

-- Are they self-motivated and flexible
+- Are self-motivated and flexible

-- Are they knowledgeable about the job
+- Are knowledgeable about the job

-- Are they dependable and trustworthy
+- Are dependable and trustworthy

-- Do they have a really good performance record
+- Have a really good performance record

-- Are they well organized
+- Are well organized

-- Do they have good communication skills
+- Have good communication skills

 - Equip your team with tech and productivity tools